tonethar/IGM-330-Fall-2018/weekly/week-13B-notes.md

 ## II.
 Final Exam Review Resources
 - For the final exam, you are allowed a "cheat sheet":
   - it will be a 3" x 5" index card
-  - you can write on the front and back
+  - you can write on the front and back of the index card
   - it must be hand-written, and in your handwriting (because the primary benefit of a cheat sheet is in the time that you spend studying and writing down the material, you often end up learning it and thus don't need the cheat sheet very much)
 - [Final Exam Review](../exams/final-exam-review.md)